ray-project/ray/doc/source/walkthrough.rst

 Remote functions (Tasks)
 ------------------------

+Ray enables arbitrary Python functions to be executed asynchronously.
+These asynchronous Ray functions are called "remote functions".
 The standard way to turn a Python function into a remote function is to add the ``@ray.remote`` decorator.
 Here is an example.

 .. code:: python